-Every employee has their own tax code which is issue to them by HMRC and the employer is also provided with the details.
+Every employee has their own tax code which is issued to them by HMRC and the employer is provided with the details as well.

-If the employee does not have a form P45, you and the employee should complete a form P46 in order to get a tax code.
-In the meantime you must use the tax code indicated in section 2 of the form P46.
+If the employee does not have a form P45, from 2013/14 you and the employee should complete the HMRC Starter Checklist or equivalent in order to get a tax code.
+In the meantime the tax code used depends upon the statement selected in the Starter Checklist.

 The PAYE Paperwork

-There are numerous forms in the PAYE system but there are certain core forms which are used by all employers, the most common of which are as follows...
+There are numerous forms and submissions in the PAYE system but there are certain core forms/submissions which are used by all employers, the most common of which are as follows...

 - Pay slips - which are your own forms you supply to your employees to show how their pay has been calculated and the deductions made.